CalFlora Logo information on wild California plants for conservation, education, and appreciation

 Who can contribute observations?

-Anyone with a current Calflora account, and who can reliably identify the plants they are observing.
+Anyone who is registered as a Calflora contributor, and who can reliably identify the plants they are observing.

 Can I contribute observations anonymously?